Hang gliding 1978 and 1979 part 1

 Hang glider emergency parachute manuals in Technical Writing and Programming on Brave Guys and Beautiful Dolls

-Lauran Emerson’s Bird’s Eye View column in Hang Gliding magazine, referred to earlier, contrasts with Dave Meyers’ similarly titled series of cartoons of seagulls voicing their opinions about the new intruders of their airspace in early Ground Skimmers.
+Lauran Emerson’s Bird’s Eye View column in Hang Gliding magazine, referred to earlier, contrasts with Dave Meyers’ similarly titled series of cartoons of seagulls voicing their opinions about the new intruders of their airspace in early editions of Ground Skimmer.

 Where There’s a Wills by Annette O’Neil in Hang Gliding & Paragliding, March-April 2016